Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Methodology

-In fine-grained scenarios, HASF faces a potential limitation where inconsistencies in multi-modal features may result in the misalignment of specific categories.
-Thus, we propose CCAE to refine inter-modality consistency at the channel level, thereby enhancing ATM-Net's discriminative power and the precision of fine-grained segmentation (Fig.~\ref{fig:framework} (c)).
-Here, each channel represents one specific substructure.

-CCAE shares the text encoder with HASF.
+CCAE shares the same text encoder as HASF.
 To enhance channel consistency and maximize the mutual information between modalities, we introduce a multi-modal contrastive loss, aligning $\mathbf{f}_{o}^{'}$ with $\mathbf{f}_{text}^{C}$.
 Here, $\mathbf{f}_{o}^{'}$ is the image features incorporated with holistic textual insights, while $\mathbf{f}_{text}^{C}$ is the class-wise channel-level text features.
-Specifically, the channel-level text features are stacked ($Stack(\cdot)$) along the channel dimension.
-Next, we conduct global average pooling ($GAP(\cdot)$) to align and reduce the dimensions of both text and visual features. $Norm(\cdot)$ is utilized to standardize the text and visual feature distribution, ensuring the stability of subsequent contrastive loss calculations, and the equations go as follows:
+Specifically, the channel-level text features are stacked ($Stack(\cdot)$) along the channel dimension, as formulated in \Cref{eq:fc_text}.

+Next, we conduct global average pooling ($GAP(\cdot)$) to align and reduce the dimensions of both text and visual features. $Norm(\cdot)$ is utilized to standardize the text and visual feature distribution, ensuring the stability of subsequent contrastive loss calculations, as formulated in \Cref{eq:fo}.

 Here, $\mathbf{g}_{p^s}$ are the class-wise channel-level text features, while $\mathbf{f}_{o}$ denote the visual features fused with holistic text insights.
 Next, $\mathbf{f}_{text}^{C}$ and $\mathbf{f}_{o}^{'}$ are used to compute the class-wise channel-level contrastive loss $L_{ftc}$, formulated as: